-Coleman Legal Partners are currently advising a South African law firm, Xulu Attorneys Inc, in a multi party action aimed at achieving redress for ex-mineworkers from South Africa and other frontline states who have contracted occupational Tuberculosis and Silicosis caused by performing risk work in goldmines in South Africa.
+Coleman Legal is currently advising a South African law firm, Xulu Attorneys Inc, in a multi-party action aimed at achieving redress for ex-mineworkers from South Africa and other frontline states who have contracted occupational Tuberculosis and Silicosis caused by performing risk work in goldmines in South Africa.

 Dave Coleman is leading a team of South African attorneys who are engaging with all relevant stakeholders, mining companies, labour representatives and other interested parties in negotiating a settlement for a body of claimants who have, to date, received either no compensation or negligible statutory payouts.